Michigan State Fair: History

 The first official Michigan State Fair was held in 1849 in Detroit, Michigan.
 The first state fair had been held on October 1, 1839 in Ann Arbor, Michigan.
 It was moved to Detroit in 1849.
-The state had claimed that this was the oldest state fair in the United States, but the first such fair was held September 29–30, 1841 in Syracuse, New York.
 Subsequent Michigan state fairs were held in other cities until 1905, when it received what was its permanent home for decades at the Michigan State Fairgrounds in Detroit.

 In 1904, Joseph L. Hudson, together with three of his associates, organized to acquire a site for the fair.
 They formed the State Fair Land Company, which acquired 135 acre between 7½ and 8 Mile roads, east of Woodward Avenue.
-Having no interest in running the fair, Hudson sold the land to the Michigan State Agricultural Society for one dollar ($29.00 in today's money) on April 18, 1905.
+Having no interest in running the fair, Hudson sold the land to the Michigan State Agricultural Society for one dollar on April 18, 1905.
 The Agricultural Society accepted the land and purchased an additional 32 acre, extending the fairgrounds to 167 acre.
 Throughout the following years, additional land was purchased and sold.
 The present size of the fairgrounds in Detroit is 164 acre.

 Michigan State Fairgrounds Coliseum, also known as the Hockeytown State Fair Coliseum, was a 5,600-seat multi-purpose arena located on the fairgrounds.
 In 1899 a one-mile track was constructed at the fairgrounds and originally used for Thoroughbred flat racing and Standardbred harness racing.
 In the mid-20th century, two NASCAR races were held on this track.
 Tommy Thompson won the 1951 event and Tim Flock won in 1952.